 It is our belief as Catholic people that we can bring a message of faith, hope, justice, and reconciliation to all affected by the tragedy of crime and violence whether they are offenders, victims, or public servants.
 Criminal Justice Ministry (CJM) for the Archdiocese of San Antonio recruits, screens, and trains volunteers from parishes throughout the archdiocese to minister both inside the walls and in the community.
 In order to serve this special population, we work directly with our parishes and offer formation and on-going education to help people understand the needs of those we serve.
 As Catholics, we are called to social ministry and must act with justice, love tenderly, serve one another, and walk humbly with God.

 • Organize and lead Catholic worship, prayer and catechetical programs for the adult and youth offenders and Kolbe Retreats in the state prisons

 • Provide parish support through New Life Ministry to families, victims and all others impacted by crime in the community

 • Assist ex-offenders and their families, including those on parole and probation, with basic needs and spiritual direction

 • Support community efforts to address various social justice issues

-Within the 19 counties of our archdiocese, there are 35 incarceration facilities with over 10,000 Catholics making our prison population one of the largest “parishes” in the archdioceses.
+Within the 19 counties of our archdiocese, there are 34 incarceration facilities with over 10,000 Catholics making our prison population one of the largest “parishes” in the archdioceses.
+In addition, two immigrant centers are also served.
 Needless to say, it takes many dedicated volunteers (lay, religious and clergy) who are willing to minister to these fellow Catholics through worship services, prayer, and teaching.
-If you feel God is calling you to this ministry and would like more information about the various areas to service, please contact the Director of CJM,Volunteering with CJM
+If you feel God is calling you to this ministry and would like more information about the various areas to service, please contact Deacon Bob.